Naval Computer and Telecommunications Area Master Station Pacific

-Naval Computer and Telecommunications Area Master Station Pacific (NCTAMS PAC) provides operational direction and management to all Pacific Naval Telecommunication System users.
-In addition to this function, NCTAMSPAC manages, operates, and maintains Defense Communication System and Naval Telecommunication System assets, and offers a full range of ADP and information resource services, maintenance and repair, and communication/electronic and Defense Message System coordination to the United States Navy and other United States Department of Defense (DoD) activities in the Pacific.
+The Naval Computer and Telecommunications Area Master Station Pacific (abbreviated NCTAMS PAC) is a United States Navy facility in Wahiawa, Hawaii that provides operational direction and management to all Pacific Naval Telecommunication System users.

+In addition to its primary function, NCTAMSPAC also manages, operates, and maintains Defense Communication System and Naval Telecommunication System assets, and offers a full range of ADP and information resource services, maintenance and repair, and communication/electronic and Defense Message System coordination to the United States Navy and other United States Department of Defense (DoD) activities in the Pacific.

+It is mostly located on Oahu.
+It got its current name on October 20, 1997, when it was renamed to clarify its operating area.
+According to author Bruce Jones, as of 2022 it was the largest telecommunications facility in the world.

 History

 Before World War II

 In May 1888, the United States established a coaling station to service the vessels of the Pacific Fleet in Pearl Harbor, Hawaii.
 King David Kalākaua had granted the U.S. the exclusive rights to enter and develop the area earlier that year.

 The U.S. Naval Radio Station in the Pearl Harbor area, the first government station in the islands, began operations on October 1, 1906.
 This radio station continued its operation until its deactivation in 1916.

 On March 3, 1915, the United States Congress passed an Appropriations Act that authorized $400,000 for the construction of a high-powered, long distance radio station at Pearl Harbor.
 In 1916, this new station, NPM, began operations at Hospital Point, Pearl Harbor.
 At 0230 on the morning of September 20, 1916, Captain Clark, the first Commandant of the 14th Naval District, sent the following message from the NPM to the Naval Radio Station, Long Beach, California:

 "SECRETARY OF THE NAVY, WASHINGTON, D.C.
 I HAVE THE HONOR TO SEND YOU THE FIRST THROUGH MESSAGE TO WASHINGTON, D.C., FROM PEARL HARBOR, HAWAII RADIO STATION, AND CAN REPORT SATISFACTORY PROGRESS OF THE PLANT.
 GEORGE R. CLARK SENDS."

 A congratulatory message from the Secretary of the Navy arrived 33 minutes later.
 During the years following World War I, the naval activities in the Pearl Harbor area continued to expand.
 It soon became obvious that the future expansion of the radio station facilities in the area would not be practical.
 In 1933, a tract of land at Lualualei was set aside by the territory of Hawaii for use by the U.S. Navy.
 Seven self-supporting steel towers were erected to a height of 610 ft at this new site for an antenna system for long wave radio transmitting.
 The site was officially activated in 1936, and by 1941 twelve transmitters were in operation.